-Gualtieri is located in the north of the province of Reggio Emilia.
+Gualtieri is located in the northern part the province of Reggio Emilia.

-The town was established in the centre of the Po Valley, on the banks of the Po River, at the time of the Signorias.
+The town was established in the centre of the Po Valley, on the banks of the Po River, at the time of the Signorias (noble families).
 Key historical dates are 1479, when the town definitively came under the possession of the Este family from Ferrara and July 24, 1567, when Alfonso D’Este granted investiture to the faithful Cornelio Bentivoglio, general lieutenant of the Ferrara State.
-Thanks to Bentivoglio, large-scale reclamation works began, and the principle structures are still valid and efficient today.
+Thanks to Bentivoglio, large-scale reclamation works began, and the main structures are relevant and efficient today.

 Palazzo Bentivoglio was built between 1594 and 1600 by Ippolito, who incorporated the “Casa Vecchia” (Old Home) of his father Cornelio.
 The building originally had four 90-metre-long brickwork façades, the same as those visible now.
 On the top floor is the magnificent Salone dei Giganti, frescoed with scenes taken from “Jerusalem Delivered” by Torquato Tasso, the Sala dell'Eneide, the Sala di Icaro, the Sala di Giove and the Cappella Gentilizia.
 The building hosts the Antonio Ligabue Foundation Museum and the Collection of the tailor Umberto Tirelli.

 In September, during the event “Viaggio a Gualtieri” (Journey to Gualtieri), the town opens its doors to all travellers.
-Culture, landscape, floodplain, adventures, food and wine, performances, guided tours are just a taste of the many events planned to discover the town and its area.
+Culture, landscape, adventures in the floodplains, adventures, food and wine, performances, and guided tours are just a taste of the many events planned to discover the town and its surroundingarea.

 Antonio Ligabue Foundation Museum, the Palazzo Bentivoglio-based permanent museum.